Christopher Cox (British educationist): Early life and academic career

 Born in Hastings, Sussex, Christopher was the son of Arthur Henry Machell Cox (1870–1947), a schoolmaster and his wife, Dorothy Alice Wimbush (1876–1947).
 Cox was educated at Clifton College, then served briefly in the Royal Engineers in 1918 before attending Balliol College, Oxford, where he took first-class honours in classical moderations (1920) and literae humaniores (1923).

+Material used by Cox during his expeditions in the 1920s.

 Cox then pursued post-graduate studies, and undertook archeological expeditions in Turkey from 1924 to 1931, the results of which formed the basis for three volumes of the Monumenta Asiae Minoris Antiqua.
 Volume V, which he published in 1937 with Archibald Cameron, was the only one to appear during his lifetime, and was his only major research publication during his career.
 Along with Cameron, he also discovered the only possible known inscription in the Mysian language.

 In 1924, Cox was elected to a university Craven fellowship and to a senior demyship at Magdalen College, Oxford.
 Two years later, he was elected as a fellow and tutor of New College, Oxford, where he taught ancient Greek history.
 He remained a fellow of New College, where he was a popular tutor, for the rest of his life.